kubernetes/website/content/en/docs/setup/independent/high-availability.md

 The following steps are exactly the same as described for stacked etcd setup:

-1. Run `kubeadm init --config kubeadm-config.yaml --experimental-upload-certs` on this node.
+1. Run `sudo kubeadm init --config kubeadm-config.yaml --experimental-upload-certs` on this node.

 1. Write the output join commands that are returned to a text file for later use.